Yann39/self-hosted/README.md

 <img src="images/logo-sablier.png" alt="Sablier logo"/>

-Some of our services will be accessed quite rarely (UIs of monitoring tools, websites open only to family through VPN, etc.).
-It would be a shame to leave them running for days and waste resources when there are no requests, wouldn't it?
+Some of our services will be accessed quite rarely (i.e. UIs of monitoring tools, websites open only to family through VPN, etc.), it would be a shame to leave them running for days and waste resources while there are no requests, wouldn't it ?

 That's why we're going to use **Sablier**, a little tool that lets you start / stop containers on demand (also known as "scale-to-zero").
 Basically it allows to start a container when a request arrives, and stop it after a period of inactivity.

-Sablier provides 2 strategy, a **dynamic strategy** which provides a waiting page while the container is ready, and a **blocking strategy** which hangs the request until the container is ready (well suited for an API communication).
+Sablier provides 2 strategies, a **dynamic strategy** which provides a waiting page while the container is not ready, and a **blocking strategy** which hangs the request until the container is ready.

 We will use the dynamic strategy, well suited for a user that would access a frontend directly and expects to see a loading page.
+The blocking strategy is better suited for API communication.

 Basically here is how it works when using the dynamic strategy with Traefik :